rdb/toggl2moneybird/README.md

 The invoice will not be sent out automatically.
 Instead, a browser window will open with the draft invoice in Moneybird, allowing you to send it from there.

+## Billable flag

+By default, only entries marked "Billable" in Toggl Track are synchronized.
+There are two options to control this behaviour.
+The `--include-unbillable` flag will cause all entries to be synchronized.
+The "Billable" flag is only set in moneybird for entries that are marked "Billable" in Toggl Track.

+Since the "Billable" tag requires a paid Toggl Track subscription, there is an option to use a custom tag instead.
+If you use `--unbillable-tag "My Tag"`, then all Toggl Track entries will be considered billable, except those with the tag "My Tag".
+The option may be repeated for every tag that marks an unbillable entry.
+If you would like to mark all imported entries billable in moneybird, simply use this option with a silly tag name that doesn't exist.

+The options are independent of each other and may be used together, in which case *all* entries (except those specified by `--exclude-tag`) are imported, but only the ones without the tags specified by `--unbillable-tag` are marked as "Billable" in the moneybird administration.

 ## Limitations